Village Hut plans to reopen in new format

 Before there were tiny houses, there was the Village Hut, a very small restaurant with a big reputation beyond Multnomah Village.

-"Now that they have the project starting next door (Multnomah Station Apartments), coinciding with their year and a half completion date I want to gently refresh my place, to take advantage of all the food and cuisines I've developed over 13 years.
-And I want to improve the flow and just the general operation of the building," he said during a break overseeing the construction work being done.
+"Now that they have the project starting next door (Multnomah Station Apartments), coinciding with their year-and-a-half completion date, I want to gently refresh my place to take advantage of all the food and cuisines I've developed over 13 years.
+And I want to improve the flow and just the general operation of the building," he said, during a break overseeing construction work in his restaurant.

-"I just love their feel, their concept, how they treat their employees.
-I might have their margarita on the new menu, but I won't be doing Mexican food."
+"I just love their feel, their concept, how they treat their employees," he said.
+"I might have their margarita on the new menu, but I won't be doing Mexican food."

 Harris expects the longer-term improvements to be completed by the time the new apartment complex next door opens.

 "This (construction) is kind of a necessary evolution of the place.
 I bought the property one and a half years ago.
 I'm not going anywhere.
 It's nice to have a remnant of yesteryear in Multnomah Village.
-And if this little piece saves the block from being nothing but condos and apartments, so be it," he said of his triangle of land which includes a main building of 240 square feet and an "annex" for food preparation and dining.
+And if this little piece saves the block from being nothing but condos and apartments, so be it," he said of his triangle of land, which includes a main building of 240 square feet and an "annex" for food preparation and dining.

 Harris admits, "I'm kind of old school.
 I kind of like how Portland was.
 This is the last area in Portland to be noticed and we're no different from any other part of town.
 I'm looking forward to having a nice building next to me and hopefully it brings life to this end of the Village."

-Fifteen years later he's ready for more change.
+Fifteen years later, he's ready for more change.